Inzhenerka/docs.getdbt.tech/website/docs/guides/snowflake-qs.md

     <Lightbox src="/img/snowflake_tutorial/dbt_cloud_snowflake_development_credentials.png" title="dbt - Snowflake Development Credentials" />

 11. Click **Test connection**.
 This verifies that <Constant name="cloud" /> can access your Snowflake account.
-12. If the test succeeded, you can set up a repository.
+12. If the test succeeded, click **Save** to complete the configuration.
 If it failed, you may need to check your Snowflake settings and credentials.

 </TabItem>
 </Tabs>